 Historically, lakes provided critical habitat for feeding and thermal refuge for redband trout during warm summer periods.
 These oligotrophic lakes provided ample cold, well oxygenated water for trout populations that supported significant fisheries.
 Watershed disturbances, altered flow patterns, and even direct pollution have resulted in increased nutrient loading to lakes throughout the Columbia Basin, causing increased primary productivity, in the form of enhanced algal and macrophyte growth.
-Ultimately, the increased plant biomass dies and ends up in lake sediments where bacterial breakdown of decaying plant matter increases the biological oxygen demand (BOD) reducing available oxygen concentrations.
-This de-oxygenation becomes critical during the period of summer thermal stratification, when the lower water column, or hypolimnion, is isolated from the atmosphere.
+Ultimately, the increased plant biomass dies and ends up in lake sediments where bacterial breakdown of decaying plant matter reduces available oxygen concentrations.
+This deoxygenation becomes critical during the period of summer thermal stratification, when the lower water column, or hypolimnion, is isolated from the atmosphere.
 In more heavily impacted lakes, summer hypolimnetic dissolved oxygen (DO) supply can be completely depleted by these decay processes.
 For cold-water fish species such as trout, which generally require water temperatures less than 20° C and DO above 4 mg/L (Wydoski and Whitney 2003), the loss of oxygen essentially removes access to the deeper, colder portions of the lake that provide critical summer habitat.
 Suitable habitat is usually still available at mid-lake depths around the thermocline, within the transitional temperature stratum, the metalimnion.
-However, conditions within the metalimnion, although suitable are often less than optimum.
-The reduction of available habitat decreases the carrying capacity of the lake and increases stress levels leading to greater susceptibility to disease and parasites.
+However, conditions within the metalimnion, although suitable, often can be less than optimum.

 We have studied redband habitat selection as well as food web dynamics for trout and other species during the summer stratification in Twin Lakes (Christensen and Moore 2007, Christensen et al. 2007).
 Tagged redband trout released in early summer into North Twin Lake, were located almost exclusively within the metalimnion (Christensen et al. 2007).
 Because summer metalimnetic temperatures are relatively high, trout metabolic requirements are elevated.
 In Twin Lakes, we have found large crustacean zooplankton (Daphnia pulex) and chaoborids or phantom midges (Chaoboridae) form the majority of trout prey items (Christensen and Moore 2007).
 However, distributions of these prey species within the metalimnion may be insufficient, forcing the fish to range widely horizontally, yet confined within a narrow vertical band, in their quest for adequate forage.
 Both the daphnids and chaoborids can tolerate lower oxygen than the trout, and both display diurnal migrations to the upper waters at night to feed, seeking shelter in the hypolimnion during the day.
 With the trout excluded by low DO, the summer hypolimnion becomes a refuge from predation but a less than perfect one, as the prey themselves are also stressed by reduced oxygen.
 Therefore, oxygen is a key factor, not only for the fish, but also for prey abundance and distribution (Christensen, et al. 2007).
-Restoration of adequate oxygen levels can directly benefit all fish (Nurnberg 1997), especially cold water species and will have numerous long-term benefits for the overall lake ecology.
+Restoration of adequate oxygen levels can directly benefit all fish (Nurnberg 1997), especially other cold water species such as brook trout, and will have numerous long-term benefits for the overall lake ecology.